THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-As of 2009, an estimated $45 million worth of these fake bills have been identified.
+As of 2009, authorities have identified an estimated $45 million worth of these fake bills.

 #5.
 Emerich Juettner was a pro at counterfeiting.

-Actually, he was horrible at counterfeiting but was smart in how and when he spent his fake bills.
+Actually, he was horrible at counterfeiting but brilliant in how and when he spent his fake bills.

 He worked his scam by counterfeiting $1 bills and made just enough to survive.

-The best part of this money fact is that a film was made about Emerich Juettner and his counterfeiting ways, which ended up making him more money than he made from counterfeiting.
+The best part of this money fact is that a film was made about Emerich Juettner and his counterfeiting ways, making him more than he made from counterfeiting.

 #6.
 The typical lifespan of a $1 bill is just 18 months.

 The lifespan of a $100 bill is close to 9 years.
 And you thought dogs aged fast!

 - $10 bill: 3 years